-357-358.
+359-360.
 RESEARCH IN ORGANIC CHEMISTRY.-Opportunity is offered to qualified students to pursue research in pure organic chemistry under personal supervision of the professor in charge.
 Prescriptive for qualified students as thesis, both semesters, senior year.
 (6-18 units each semester)

-361-362.1 TECHNOLOGY OF PETROLEUM.-Consists of a discussion of the origin, sources, production, and transportation of petroleum; its chemical composition, studies of the processes and products of the refinery, and the utilization of waste and by-products.
+362. TECHNOLOGY OF PETROLEUM.-Consists of a discussion of the origin, sources, production, and transportation of petroleum; its chemical composition, studies of the processes and products of the refinery, and the utilization of waste and byproducts.
 The proximity of the important oil fields and refineries of Southern California makes frequent inspection trips a valuable feature of the instruction.
-Books: Redwood, Holde, Gill, Engler-Höfer, and others.
-Prerequisite, 353.
-Prescriptive, senior year.
-(6 units each semester)
+Books: Redwood, Holde, Gill, Engler-Hofer, and others.
+Prescriptive, second semester, senior year.
+(6 units)

-371-372.
-INDUSTRIAL CHEMISTRY.
-A study of the more important industrial chemical processes, from the point of view of both the chemical reactions and the equipment necessary to carry on these reactions.
-The relation of raw material, sources of energy, and standard type of apparatus is considered, and the general field surveyed.
-Required in the Chemical Engineering courses, both semesters, senior year.
-(6 units each semester)
+372-373.
+INDUSTRIAL CHEMISTRY.-A study of the more important industrial chemical processes, from the point of view not only of the chemical reactions, but of the conditions and equipment necessary to carry on these reactions.
+Required in Chemical Engineering and Chemistry courses, second semester, junior year and first semester, senior year.